digitalbricklayer/techteapotcom/src/content/articles/network-simulation-introduction/index.md

 J-Sim is a network simulator with a Java based simulation engine.
 J-Sim can be extended using Java classes.
 Models can also be constructed using Java too, though most people will probably prefer to use one of a number of supported scripting languages to do the modelling, like Perl, TCL or Python.
 A new Java based GUI tool is also available for constructing models.

 Of the two tools I have described here, J-Sim is aimed towards people who are comfortable with their favourite programming language.
 SSFNet does have a language to learn, but it is not as onerous a task as learning a language like Perl or Python.
 Having said that, the GUI modelling tool available as part of the J-Sim package looks promising.
-If GUI modelling tool delivers then you will be relieved of the burden of learning a language like Perl.
+If the GUI modelling tool delivers, then you will be relieved of the burden of learning a language like Perl.
 This will certainly lower the threshold necessary to use the J-Sim tool.

 ### Commercial Network Simulation Players